 She was born in Chernobyl, Poland on the 16th December 1768 and was married at a young age to the Prince Alexander Lubomirski, whose father had been a candidate for the Polish throne.

 According to Olivier Blanc: ‘A passionate lover of literature, music and travel, the princess wandered across Europe during the years prior to the Revolution.
 She was twenty years of age, ‘beautiful as a painting of Venus’, and she was to be seen at Vienna, London, Nice and Paris, where, like many young liberal aristocrats, she applauded the events of 1789.‘

-Rosalie was therefore something akin to what we would call a jet setter, a demi-mondaine who travelled the continent, took countless lovers but was also, clearly, a denizan of the important political and artistic salons of the era as she maintained friendships with Marie Antoinette and other important personages in Versailles and Paris.
+Rosalie was therefore something akin to what we would call ‘Euro Trash’, a demi-mondaine who took countless lovers but also, clearly, a denizan of the important political and artistic salons of the era.

 In 1791, Rosalie left France and returned to Warsaw where she supported the ‘Polish Patriots’ in their struggles to bring about a revolution.
 Frightened by the spectre of Jacobinism, the Russians and Prussians ruthlessly turfed the Polish revolutionaries from their home land, deporting many to Siberia and so they fled elsewhere in Europe.
 Rosalie Lubomirska escaped to Vienna then went on to Lausanne before returning to Paris in early 1793.